Eryadu/Java_feb_2025/src/mar22Exceptions/readme.md

    throws ---> added to the method signature // delicating your responsibility to someone else // someone will handle it

 ## Singlton class??
+-- Set heap size ??
+## In-term of garbage collector Enhancement in java 8 or java 11?